Andy-Hutch/Andy-Hutch/README.md

 # 👋 Hi, I'm Andy Hutchison

-I'm transitioning into **cybersecurity with a focus on GRC** (Governance, Risk, and Compliance) after graduating from Merit America and earning my Google Cybersecurity Certificate.
+I'm a GRC Analyst focused on Governance, Risk, and Compliance in cybersecurity.
+With a background in IT fundamentals and a growing portfolio of real-world projects, I specialize in helping organizations stay compliant, reduce risk, and improve their security posture.

 ---

 ### 🔐 What I Do

-- Build security policies and conduct internal audits aligned with NIST and CIS controls
-- Create basic GRC reports, riskk registers, and third-party risk evaluations
-- Develop security awareness content and phishing simulations for small teams
-- Use Python & Bash for simple automation of security tasks like file monitoring and reporting
-- Help improve digital hygience through password policies and access reviews
+· Develop and implement security policies aligned with NIST and CIS frameworks · Conduct internal audits and assess organizational risk using risk registers and control mapping · Evaluate third-party vendors and create risk scoring models · Design and deliver security awareness programs, including phishing simulations · Automate tasks like file integrity checks, log parsing, and reporting with Python and Bash · Promote digital hygiene through access reviews, password policies, and endpoint hardening

 ---